How to view & search WooCommerce customer order history

 Filtering customers by order status

-The WooCommerce module also adds an option to filter your customers by their order status.
-In this way if you want to see all the customers who have been refunded you can just add a filter “Order status includes refunded”:
+The WooCommerce module allows you to filter your customers by order status.
+In this way, if you want to see all the customers who have been refunded, you can add a filter “Order status includes refunded”:

 woocommerce customer order history